-Cuverville Island is home to the largest colony of Gentoo Penguins on the Antarctic Peninsula with around 5,000 breeding pairs.
+Cuverville Island is home to the largest colony of Gentoo Penguins on the Antarctic Peninsula with over 5,000 breeding pairs.
 This small island lying in the Errera Channel is only 2km by 2.5km in size.
 It’s a steep-sided dome, two-thirds of which is covered by a permanent ice-cap.
+Watching the Gentoo Penguins on Cuverville island at breeding time was fascinating as they make nests, fight over rocks and slide into the water to go foraging.
+This experience is a wildlife lovers dream!

 Why it was called Cuverville Island